Italian Charter Permits 2025: What you need to know

 All applicants for inclusive tours and special event charter flights must also submit:

-Application for traffic rights (landing permits) concerning all-inclusive tours and ad-hoc flights must be submitted five days in advance of a single flight and 15 days in advance in cases of a series of flights.
-Note that a special event charter flight is considered one where the aircraft is chartered for passengers attending a sport, cultural, professional, etc. events.
-For such flights, the origin and return destination (after traveling to Italy) must be the same, and it must be operated with aircraft that have more than 19 passenger seats.
+Application for traffic rights (landing permits) concerning all-inclusive tours and ad-hoc flights must be submitted five days before a single flight and 15 days in advance in the event of a series of flights.
+Note that a special event charter flight is considered one where the aircraft is chartered for passengers attending a sport, cultural, or professional event. etc. For such flights, the origin and return destination (after traveling to Italy) must be the same, and it must be operated with aircraft with more than 19 passenger seats.

 Expedited permits